ArtytheCoder/Registration-and-Login-Page/README.md

 # Login and Registration Page
-HTML and CSS and JSON were used to create the WebPage
+HTML and CSS were used to create the WebPage